Automatic design of Hamiltonians: Introduction

 \section{Introduction}

-In quantum physics one often starts by postulating a Hamiltonian of the system and studying it's properties.
-Inventing a simple minimal Hamiltonian capable of capturing certain effect is an art and an important step towards design and control of quantum systems.
+In quantum physics one often starts by postulating a Hamiltonian of the system and studying its properties.
+Inventing a simple minimal Hamiltonian capable of capturing a physical phenomenon is an art and an important step towards design and control of quantum systems.

-Nature (including experiment) often operates with Hamiltonians that include a mix of such simple terms.
+Nature often operates with Hamiltonians that include a mix of such simple terms.
 Navigating this "Hamiltonian space" efficiently is crucial for designing a (numerical) experiment that best exhibits the physics we are after.
-In addition, because of the often non-trivial interplay of simple model terms, combining them we could as well find completely new physical effects as exemplified by the recent discovery of the many-body-localised phase~\cite{MBLGornyi2005,MBLBASKO2006,MBLtransitionHuse2010} found for the disorder, hopping and interaction terms mixed in an appropriate proportion.
+In addition, because of the often non-trivial interplay of simple model terms, combining them we could as well find completely new phenomena as exemplified by the recent discovery of the many-body-localised phase~\cite{MBLGornyi2005,MBLBASKO2006,MBLtransitionHuse2010} found for the disorder, hopping and interaction terms mixed in an appropriate proportion.

-A large number of numerical methods such as exact diagonalisation (ED), density-matrix renormalization group (DMRG), quantum Monte-carlo (QMC) and others have been developed for solving quantum systems such that when faced with a particular Hamiltonian we in most cases have a numerical tool that could help us solving it and eventually compare two Hamiltonians according to the relevant property.
-In this situation one may wonder if we could systematically look for the Hamiltonian that maximizes that property.
+A substantial progress~\cite{EDLectureNotes2008,QMCScience1986,DMRGWhitePRL92,ORUSTensorNetworks2014} on the central problem of solving a given quantum Hamiltonian numerically has been achieved in recent decades.
+Variational principle is widely used in order to minimise $\braket{\psi_{ansatz}(\{\gamma_i\})|H|\psi_{ansatz}(\{\gamma_i\})}$ yielding an approximation to the ground state $\ket{\psi_{ansatz}(\{\gamma_i\}^{optimal})}$ determined by the optimal values of the variational parameters $\{\gamma_i\}$.
+Various methods differ by the choice of the ansatz and minimisation strategy and can be purely numeric or utilise quantum hardware~\cite{quantumVariationalEigenvalueSolverNatComm} to evaluate the Hamiltonian expectation value~\footnote{ The way more general practical classical optimisation tasks can profit from using quantum hardware is exemplified by the Quantum Approximate Optimisation Algorithm~\cite{farhi2014quantumApprOptProbl}}.
+For many classes of systems we now have a tool capable of solving a Hamiltonian and deducing its relevant properties.
+In this situation one may wonder if we could systematically look for the Hamiltonian that optimises the said properties thus making the Hamiltonian dependent on variational parameters instead of the wavefunction.